We promised you to reveal our Messaging document. That’s it! 😉

 - Increased conversion for an online seller.

-- Secure and convenient way to buy online for a customer.
+- A secure and convenient way to buy online for a customer.

 - Converts spontaneous purchasing behavior into a sale.